Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Ginger Miso Lemon Salad Dressing'
+Comments & Questions About 'Ginger Miso Lemon Salad Dressing'

 Do you like 'ginger miso lemon salad dressing'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'ginger miso lemon salad dressing'?